 But God did not stop there.
 The effect is stated in His word.
 In the sanctuary of God, in Christ, in the Church, there is neither Jew nor Gentile, nor bond nor free, nor Scythian nor barbarian.
 All are one.
 Providence has not changed the outward state of man.
 By the power of the Holy Ghost grace has united the redeemed in one body.
 The Church on earth is the result, in unity, of the presence of the Holy Ghost, which gathers together the redeemed.
 Man, wicked and perverse, has dispersed by his selfishness those whom God had gathered together.
 In other words, sin has done, as to the unity of God, that which the judgment of God had done as to the unity of man.

-And they have the inconceivable boldness to bring these two things together, and to say, as regards the effect of sin, &#8220;*Let it be so still*!&#8221; Let the sin abide, in order that its results may become the organs of the Holy Ghost!
-And people have come to this.|| And see to what this amounts.
-Mr. M. hews down nationalism, which is &#8220;a guide to the ditch,&#8221; (p.
-13).
-According to him, again, the Free Church of the Canton de Vaud assembles &#8220;round a holy electoral urn&#8221; (p.
-126).
+And they have the inconceivable boldness to bring these two things together, and to say, as regards the effect of sin, "*Let it be so still*!"
+Let the sin abide, in order that its results may become the organs of the Holy Ghost!
+And people have come to this.¦

+¦ And see to what this amounts.
+Mr. M. hews down nationalism; which is "a guide to the ditch," (page 13).
+According to him, again, the Free Church of the Canton de Vaud assembles "round a holy electoral urn" (page 126).
 The Evangelical Church of Geneva is guilty of an infringement upon the divine order.
-The system of the minister of Neufchatel, the author of the &#8220;Examination,&#8221; is not tenable according to the word.
+The system of the minister of Neufchatel, the author of the "Examination," is not tenable according to the word.
 Besides, it is when death has laid hold of the Church that the actual institution has come in, that is to say, that the elders have monopolized the ministry.
-Then, after having shewn that all is anti-scriptural, brethren are called on to submit to a system which places the sin of man on the same line with the judgment of God, and which wishes us to accept the one, as we submit ourselves to the other!
+Then, after having shewn that all is antiscriptural, brethren are called on to submit to a system which places the sin of man on the same line with the judgment of God, and which wishes us to accept the one, as we submit ourselves to the other!
 Mr. M. sweeps away all other systems; let them protest if they think fit, we gladly leave to them all this debate.
 Meanwhile, we assuredly do not accept the horrid doctrine which the author puts in their place.
-The fact is that the only thing which Mr. M. leaves standing is the philosophical demi-rationalism of the journal &#8220;La Reformation,&#8221; which teaches us that the word of God is no rule, except as to the truths necessary to salvation.Our adversaries mutually overthrow each other.
-The journal &#8220;La Réformation&#8221; and Mr. M. overthrow the anonymous author of the tract &#8220;Are Elders to be Established?&#8221; and his commandments.The anonymous author, in his turn, accuses the system upheld by &#8220;La Reformation,&#8221; of disobedience.
+The fact is that the only thing which Mr. M. leaves standing is the philosophical demirationalism of the journal "La Réformation," which teaches us that the word of God is no rule, except as to the truths necessary to salvation. <p>Our adversaries mutually overthrow each other.
+The journal "La Réformation" and Mr. M. overthrow the anonymous author of the tract "Are Elders to be Established?" and his commandments. <p>The anonymous author, in his turn, accuses the system upheld by "La Réformation," of disobedience.
 The minister of Neufchatel and Mr. M. mutually overthrow each other, and so with the others, and that too on the very points on which they attack brethren.
 I have but one counsel to give brethren: it is to leave these gentlemen to fight out these things between themselves, and to remain quiet, blessing God for His goodness, which gives them peace, and with all their heart to follow after Christ and His presence.

-{pb 166}
+{166}